NVIDIA/NVFlare/docs/example_applications_algorithms.rst

   13. **Graph Neural Network (GNN) **

+    * :github_nvflare_link:`Protein Classification <examples/advanced/gnn#federated-gnn-on-graph-dataset-using-inductive-learning>` - Example using GNNs for Protein Classification using `PPI <http://snap.stanford.edu/graphsage/#code>`_ dataset using GraphSAGE.
-    * `Federated GNN on Graph Dataset using Inductive Learning <https://github.com/NVIDIA/NVFlare/tree/399411e30b9add9e8a257a7a25b7e93f6d18f9a3/examples/advanced/gnn#federated-gnn-on-graph-dataset-using-inductive-learning>`_ - Example using GNNs for Protein Classification and Financial Transaction Classification with GraphSAGE
+    * :github_nvflare_link:`Financial Transaction Classification <examples/advanced/gnn#federated-gnn-on-graph-dataset-using-inductive-learning>` - Example using GNNs for Financial Transaction Classification with `Elliptic++ <https://github.com/git-disl/EllipticPlusPlus>`_ using GraphSAGE.

   14. **Financial Applications**

     * :github_nvflare_link:`Financial Application with Federated XGBoost Methods <examples/advanced/finance>` Example using XGBoost in various ways to train a federated model to perform fraud detection with a finance dataset.

-For the complete collection of example applications, see https://github.com/NVIDIA/NVFlare/tree/main/examples.
+For the complete collection of example applications, see the :github_nvflare_link:`examples directory <examples>`.

 Setting up a virtual environment for examples and notebooks
 ===========================================================